pawel2000pl/fixed_point/Readme.md

 * std-c++17
 * std-c++11 if you are not going to use constexpr functionalities (they works but not everywhere)

-### Usage in code
+### Fixedpoint

-The template has the following prototype:
+The fixedpoint template has the following prototype:
 ~~~
 template<typename T, typename TC=typename make_fast_int<T>::type, unsigned frac_bits=sizeof(T)*4-1> class fixedpoint;
 ~~~